Bylaws of ISACA Greater Kansas City Chapter

 - Complete an Association membership application form.

-- Pay required dues to the Chapter and the Association.
+- Pay required Chapter and Association dues to the Association.

 - Follow the Code of Professional Ethics of the Association.

-B. Membership in the Association shall be conferred upon an individual when the Association has received the
+- Membership in the Chapter shall be conferred upon an individual when the Association has accepted the membership application and received the required Association dues, fees, and assessments for that individual, and the Association or individual designates the Chapter.

-A. Chapter dues shall be payable on or before 1 January of each year, in an amount determined by the Chapter Board, plus Association dues.
+- Chapter dues shall be payable by 1 January of each year, in an amount determined by the Chapter Board, plus Association dues.
+Dues and fees must be paid in full to the Association.

-C. A member shall forfeit membership if dues have not been paid to the Association and to the Chapter as required.
+- A member shall forfeit membership in the Chapter and Association, if dues, fees, or assessments have not been paid to the Association in compliance with terms set by the Association Board of Directors, and to the Chapter, as required.

-D. Resignation — any member who resigns shall not be entitled to a refund of his/her annual membership dues.Article IV.
-Chapter Meetings
+- Resignation—Any member who resigns shall not be entitled to a refund of his/her annual Association membership or Chapter

 Section 1.
 Educational sessions